Shepherd's Pie Recipe

 Directions:

-1. Peel the potatoes and cut into thirds - or relatively equal sized pieces so they cook evenly.
-Fill pan with enough water to cover the potatoes.
-Boil the potatoes until tender - about 15-20 minutes.
-About the time it takes to cook and assemble the meat and corn.
+2. Cover the potatoes with water.
+Boil the potatoes until tender - about 15-20 minutes. - This takes about the same amount of time it takes to cook and assemble the meat and corn.

-10. Spread the meat/onions into cast iron Dutch Oven.
-Layer the frozen (frozen) corn and peas on top of the meat.
-Spread the mashed potato on top.
-Use a fork to flatten and or make waves in the potato.
+10. Use a fork to flatten and or make waves in the potato.
 (It’s actually quite fun.
 Bring out your inner Starry Night)

 11. Place the pie in the oven at 350-degress covered for 20 minutes, then continue to heat uncovered for an additional 15 to 20 minutes to get crispy wisps of potatoes on top.

-12. It always seems to taste best when right out of the oven.
+It always seems to taste best when right out of the oven.
 Though really, it’s great for days as leftovers.

-13. Salt each plate individually at the table.
+Salt each plate individually at the table.
 Flake salt adds just the right crunch.